-Since the amount of cost under this alternative is \$20,000 less than the best alternative in Part 3, the company should make as many tubes as possible with the current equipment and buy the remaining tubes from the outside supplier.
+Because the amount of cost under this alternative is \$20,000 less than the best alternative in Part 3, the company should make as many tubes as possible with the current equipment and buy the remaining tubes from the outside supplier.

-- 5. Management should take into account at least the following additional factors: - a) The ability of the supplier to meet required delivery schedules. - b) The quality of the tubes purchased from the supplier. - c) Alternative uses of the capacity that would be used to make the tubes. - d) The ability of the supplier to supply tubes if volume increases in future years. - e) The problem of alternative sources of supply if the supplier proves undependable.
+- 5. Management should take into account at least the following additional factors: - a) The ability of the supplier to meet required delivery schedules. - b) The quality of the tubes purchased from the supplier. - c) Alternative uses of the capacity that would be used to make the tubes. - d) The ability of the supplier to supply tubes if volume increases in future years. - e) The problem of finding an alternative source of supply if the supplier proves to be undependable.

-[©] The McGraw-Hill Companies, Inc., 2008.
+[©] The McGraw-Hill Companies, Inc., 2010.
 All rights reserved.